-One of the most common risks during this time is post-operative infection, which often occurs when the dog repeatedly licks the wound.
+One of the most common risks during this time is a post-operative infection, which often occurs when the dog repeatedly licks the wound.
 It’s a normal reaction for dogs to lick their wounds, so outfitting him with a cone is a must to keep the area clean.

 - More information on helping your dog accept their cone can be found here.

 Signs of infection can include swelling, redness, oozing, or notable heat or pain when touched.
-Warm compresses may help alleviate the infection, however you should always consult your vet before applying anything moist to a wound.
+Warm compresses may help alleviate the infection, however, you should always consult your vet before applying anything moist to a wound.
 Antibiotic ointments are not generally advised unless specifically instructed by your veterinarian.

 - More information on helping your dog’s surgical wound heal faster can be found here.

 Two other incision-related risks are officially known as seroma formation and dehiscence.
 Seroma formation is an accumulation of fluid that builds up under the skin’s surface.
 Dehiscence refers to the opening of the wound or its failure to heal.